bhkangw/peekaboo/README.md

 ## Feedback or Questions? 💬

-Hit me up on Twitter: https://x.com/brianautomates
+Hit me up on Twitter: https://x.com/brianautomates.
+If you like the extension, leave a [review](https://chromewebstore.google.com/detail/Peekaboo:%20ChatGPT%20Privacy%20Enhancer/mloaapjbhaopofjpcihoacjanjdejmcg/reviews?authuser=1)!

 🫰